A Taste of Highdown – Cheese & Wine

 Dates:

-• Our April 2024 half term events have now happened – thank you to all that came along
+- 2023’s event has now happened – thank you to all that came along

 Thank you to Figment Arts, the Chalk Cliff Trust and Worthing Borough Council for their support with our Discovery Days 2024.

-Highdown Gardens is offering tours of its beautiful peony collection!
+Highdown Gardens beautiful peony collection tours

 Sir Fredrick Stern, creator of the gardens, had a particular love for peonies and not only bred them at Highdown, but wrote a monograph called ‘The Study of the genus Peonia’ in 1946 and out of all the plants he admired, peonies were amongst the ones he most experimented with.